zhenisduissekov/grpc-labs/step-10_microservices/README.md

 ### `proto/logger.proto`
 Defines the Logger service with a simple Log RPC method.

-### `proto/greeter.proto`
+### `proto/server.proto`
-Defines the Greeter service that depends on the Logger service.
+Defines the Server that depends on the Logger service.

 ## Important Notes

 1. **Service Dependencies**:
-   - The Greeter service depends on the Logger service
+   - The Server depends on the Logger service.
-   - Logger service must be running before starting the Greeter service
+   - Ensure the Logger service is running before starting the Server service.

 2. **Port Configuration**:
-   - Greeter Service: 50051
+   - Server Service: 50051
    - Logger Service: 50052

 3. **Error Handling**:
-   - The Greeter service includes basic error handling for Logger service unavailability
+   - The Server includes basic error handling for Logger service unavailability, such as retries and fallback mechanisms.
+   - The Logger service includes basic error handling for log request failures, ensuring stability.

 ## Next Steps

-1. Add service discovery
+1. Add service discovery using tools like Consul or Kubernetes.
-2. Implement retries and circuit breaking
+2. Implement retries and circuit breaking with libraries like `github.com/sony/gobreaker`.
-3. Add tracing between services
+3. Add distributed tracing between services using OpenTelemetry.
-4. Add metrics and monitoring
+4. Integrate metrics and monitoring with Prometheus and Grafana.
-5. Containerize the services
+5. Containerize the services using Docker and orchestrate them with Kubernetes.